Depression Therapists in Iqaluit, NU

 Canadian Certified Counsellor at Mind Recovery Therapy

-Iqaluit, Nunavut(Virtual Only)
+Iqaluit, NU(Virtual Only)

 I provide counselling to individuals aged 10 and above as well as I offer sessions in both English and Spanish.
 I have experience working with individuals who struggle with anxiety, trauma and PTSD, stress, low self-esteem, relationship issues, BPD, and more.
 I offer an integrative approach consisting of finding what is best suited for you and your needs.
 This includes Cognitive-Behaviour Therap…